 Mold and mildew are types of fungi that grow on damp surfaces.
 While similar, mildew and mold have characteristics that set them apart, which dictates the most effective cleaning methods.

-Mold and mildew are commonly found on indoor surfaces.
-Both can cause serious health problems, allergic reactions, and other health issues along with structural damage your home.
+Mold and mildew are most common in bathrooms, basements, and areas with water damage or excessive humidity levels.
+Both can cause health problems, allergic reactions, and structural damage to your home.